openfaas/docs/docs/contributing/get-started.md

 ### Main source repositories

-All source is organised under two repositories on GitHub: openfaas and openfaas-incubator.
-Some prototyping may take place under the personal accounts of the [Members Team](https://github.com/orgs/openfaas/people).
-Please refer to the [Main Repositories](./contributing/main-repositories.md/) page for full details.
+All source is organised under two repositories on GitHub:

+* [openfaas](https://github.com/openfaas/) - main set of projects
+* [openfaas-incubator](https://github.com/openfaas-incubator) - ecosystem, extensions, and prototyping

+See a detailed list of [Code Repositories](/contributing/code-repositories).